gnahiak2/esprog/README.md

 ---

-# 🛠️ how i made this
+# how i made this

 ESProg was made with:

 - Rust 🦀
 - ESP32-S3
 - esp-hal
-- USB Serial/JTAG
-- clap
-- serialport
-- way too much debugging :heavysob:

 ---

-# 🚀 how to run it!!
+# how to run it!!

 ## 1. clone the repo